Shivg2901/tdp-testing/README.md

     docker compose up -d --build
     ```

+    > 💡 **NOTE**
+    > If you are a developer, you can run use [docker-compose.dev.yml](../docker-compose.dev.yml) file to run the services in development mode.
+This will allow you to make changes in the code and see the changes reflected in the browser without restarting the services.

+    ```bash
+    docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build
+    ```

 8. Load ClickHouse data into the database (if you have `.tsv` backup files):

     - Ensure your `.tsv` files are placed in the [`scripts/data/backup/clickhouse`](./scripts/data/backup/clickhouse/) directory.